Anna-amon/SQL_Challenge_1/README.md

 ---

+We can use the DateDiff function here, alongside the AVG.
+However, there appears to be a problem with the result.
 **How many days on average are customers reallocated to a different node?**
 ```sql
     SELECT AVG(end_date - start_date) AS DateDiff